fusioncharts/dev_centre_docs/getting-started/angular/angularjs/install-using-angularjs.md

 Now, let's discuss how to install the fusioncharts module via npm.
 The fusioncharts package contains files for all charts and widgets and only two map definition files, for the **World map** and the **USA map**.

-This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the angularjs-FusionCharts wrapper.
+This section outlines the steps to be executed for installing all the node modules via NPM and rendering charts using the angularjs-Fusioncharts wrapper.

 You can install `angularjs fusioncharts` wrapper using any of the following steps: